grafana/pyroscope-go/http/pprof/README.md

 > Could not enable CPU profiling: CPU profiling already in use

-The Pyroscope CPU Profiler HTTP handler handles this gracefully by communicating with the Pyroscope profiler, which collects profiles in the background.
+The Pyroscope CPU Profiler HTTP handler serve this gracefully by communicating with the Pyroscope profiler, which collects profiles in the background.

 ## Usage